 - Psoriatic arthritis : https://www.arthritis.org/diseases/psoriatic-arthritis

 Psoriatic arthritis is associated with the skin condition psoriasis, which is normally red patches of skin topped with silvery scales

 - Reactive arthritis: https://www.arthritis.org/diseases/reactive-arthritis

 Reactive arthritis is when there are joint pain and swelling brought on by an infection, most commonly in the intestines, genitals or urinary tract

 There’s no cure to arthritis in the knee at the moment but help is on its way!

 Knee cartilage injuries and arthritis are very common, there have been lots of research and studies all around the world.
-At the Queen Mary University of London, researchers have developed two ways to encourage cartilage healing and improve joint pain caused by ageing or injury.
+Researchers from the Queen Mary University of London have developed 2 ways to both encourage cartilage healing and improve joint pain, when caused by aging or injury.
 These findings could result in knee pain relief for millions of people worldwide, if the treatments work, you could be jumping with joy or leapfrogging well into your 80s.

 Agrin and ROR2

-Studies found that a molecule called agrin can be used to treat injuries to the cartilage and bone in the knee.
-Research has revealed that when agrin is implanted in the knee it activates dormant stem cells in the joint and instructs them to repair the damaged area.
+Recent studies into the molecule “Agrin” (a large proteoglycan) have shown that it can be used to treat knee injuries to cartilage and bone.
+When Agrin is implanted in the knee, dormant stem cells in the joint are instructed to start repairing the damaged area.

 Researchers have also found that they can remove stem cells from a patient’s knee, grow and treat them with various substances and implant them back into the knee.